stefanocampanella/MHPC-project/docs/intro/hpc.md

 ## Scalability of Evolutionary Algorithms

 The evolutionary algorithms used for calibration basically use random search at each iteration, making increasingly educated guesses.
 Within each iteration, one can perform massively parallel computations with very little communication among processes.
 However, since there is data dependency between one iteration and the following, these algorithms cannot scale indefinitely.
-Nonetheless, the upper limit for scaling within a iteration usually depends on a free parameter.
+Nonetheless, the upper limit for scaling within an iteration usually depends on a free parameter.

 Having access to a supercomputer, one could think to tweak this parameter and scale up the number processing units with impunity.
-This way, he could keep the same number of iterations and find "better" results in the same amount of time, or use fewer iterations and find the old results in shorter time.
+In this way, he could keep the same number of iterations and find "better" results in the same amount of time, or use fewer iterations and find the old results in shorter time.
 Unfortunately, this is not the case.

 As a first approximation, we can decompose calibration in two tasks.
 The first is locating the region of the search space containing the global minimum, and the second is exploring this region to locate its exact value.
 Increasing the number of guesses each iteration, which determines maximum scaling, increases the chances to escape from local minima, and move the exploration and refinement phase at later iterations.
 We can say that the convergence of the evolutionary algorithm slows down.
 Conversely, the fewer the guesses at each iteration, the sooner the local-search behaviour kicks in.